Junctional adhesion molecule: JAM-1

-JAM-1 was the first of the junctional adhesion molecules to be discovered, and is located in the tight junctions of both epithelial and endothelial cells.
-JAM-1interacts with cells in a homophilic manner in order to preserve the structure of the junction while moderating its permeability.
+JAM-1 (also known as F11R, JAM-A) was the first of the junctional adhesion molecules to be discovered, and is located in the tight junctions of both epithelial and endothelial cells.
+JAM-1 interacts with cells in a homophilic manner in order to preserve the structure of the junction while moderating its permeability.
 It can also interact with receptors as a heterophilic structure by acting as a ligand for LFA-1 and facilitating leukocyte transmigration.
 JAM-1 also plays a significant role in many different cellular functions, including being both a reovirus receptor and a platelet receptor.

 JAM-2

-Like JAM-1, JAM-2 also is a member of the immunoglobulin superfamily.
+Like JAM-1, JAM-2 (also known as JAM-B) also is a member of the immunoglobulin superfamily.
 JAM-2 localization is moderated by serine phosphorylation at tight junctions as the molecule adheres to other tight junction proteins like PAR-3 and ZO-1.
 JAM-2 has been shown to interact with these proteins, primarily through the PDZ1 domain, and also through the PDZ3 domain.
 JAM-2 has also shown to act as a ligand for many immune cells, and plays a role in lymphocyte attraction to specific organs.

 JAM-3

-JAM-3 functions similarly to JAM-2 as it is localized around the tight junctions of epithelial and endothelial cells, but has been shown to be unable to adhere to leukocytes in the manner that other JAMs can.
+JAM-3 (also known as JAM-C) functions similarly to JAM-2 as it is localized around the tight junctions of epithelial and endothelial cells, but has been shown to be unable to adhere to leukocytes in the manner that other JAMs can.
 Mutations of JAM-3 introns have been shown to lead to brain hemorrhages and development of cataracts.
-Like JAM-2, JAM-3 has been shown associate with tight junction proteins like PAR-3 and ZO-1.
+Like JAM-2, JAM-3 has been shown to associate with tight junction proteins like PAR-3 and ZO-1, and interact with ZO-2.
 JAM-3 has also been shown to interact with PARD3 (partitioning defective 3 homolog).